Mora Romagnola

-The Mora Romagnola is a breed of pig from Emilia-Romagna, in northern Italy.
+The Mora Romagnola is an Italian breed of pig from Emilia-Romagna, in northern Italy.
 It may also be called Mora, Bruna Romagnola, Castagnina or Forlivese.
 It is raised principally in Emilia–Romagna, but also in Campania, Friuli–Venezia Giulia, Lombardy, the Marche, Piemonte and the Veneto.
 It is one of the six autochthonous pig breeds recognised by the Ministero delle Politiche Agricole Alimentari e Forestali, the Italian ministry of agriculture and forestry.

 History

 In the early twentieth century there were several similar but distinct regional sub-types of Romagnolo pig, including the Forlivese from the area of Forlì, the Faentina from the area of Faenza and the Riminese or Mora Riminese from the area of Rimini.
 From the beginning of the century all of these types began to be crossed with British Yorkshire pigs, which were first imported to the area in 1886.
 First-generation crosses preserved some of the meat quality of the local breeds, but grew much faster; because of their smoky colouring, these hybrids were known as Fumati.
 By 1927 it was recognised that indiscriminate cross-breeding beyond the first generation would lead to the disappearance of the local stock, and in 1941 selective breeding of Romagnolo pigs began; in 1942 the breed was named Mora Romagnola, for its brownish-black colouring.